leo-ware/capstone-md/instrument variables.md

 ```

 Basically, even if we can't *assign* treatment, we might be able to *nudge* treatment (or find data about a nudge).
 We can still get a causal effect even though some people ignore the nudge.

+[[Natural Experiments]] are a subset of instrument variable designs